gustauobr/Kingshot-Notifier/README.md

 - **Auto Mode**: Creates all channels automatically with locked permissions
 - **Manual Mode**: Select existing channels for each system

+### 🔗 Firebase Integration
+Scheduled events can be stored in Firebase Firestore.
+Set the environment variable `FIREBASE_CREDENTIALS` to the path of your service account JSON file.
+When configured, all event changes are synced to the `guilds/{guild_id}` document collection.

 ---

 ## 🎯 Key Features